manifestinteractive/weather-underground-alfred-workflow/README.md

 ### Getting Weather:

-NOTE: Weather Underground API Searches are Cached for 5 minutes.
+**NOTE**: Weather Underground API Searches are Cached for 5 minutes.

 * `wu current` ( Fetch current weather for your location )
 * `wu forecast` ( Fetch 3 day forecast for your location )